On this page

 When you see a stack trace, the 3-second process is:

-When the Stack Trace Isn't Enough
+When the Stack Trace Is Not Enough

 DebugAI takes the stack trace and does exactly that: traverses the call chain through your local codebase, finds where the bad state originated, and gives you the fix.